Parameterization

 of the argument list.
 Each parameter is formatted just like an argument: a

-parameter name, followed by a colon and a type (which is required).
+parameter name, followed by a colon and a type.
 In the

-loop to be evaluated at compile time.
-The directive only works
+causes the for loop to be fully unrolled at compile time.
+The comptime for

 Calling a parameterized function, you provide values for the parameters, just like function arguments: